Wildhoney/ngCrossfilter/README.md

 Introduction
 -------------

 Angular uses native JavaScript methods for sorting, whereas `ngCrossfilter` uses <a href="https://github.com/square/crossfilter" target="_blank">Crossfilter</a> for a significant improvement in performance.
-It introduces an intuitive microsyntax for filtering which is simple to get to grips with.

 Getting Started
 -------------